wp-plugins/visual-website-optimizer-script-embedder/readme.txt

 * A Working Release.
 If you're still running 0.x.x you should most definitely upgrade!

 == Upgrade Notice ==

+= 1.1.5 =
+This upgrade fixes a bug that made it impossible for some users to access the plugin settings page.

 = 1.1.4 =
 Fixed some bugs that was introduced in 1.1.3.